divvun/DivvunPublicTenders/GrammarChecker.md

 ## Acceptance requirements

-Before delivery of final version:
+Before delivery of the final version, the code should meet [the standard requirements](GeneralInfo.md), plus the following:

-* user documentation
-* passing all defined tests, on all supported platforms
-* all code in Github
 * code must be language independent
 * MS Office integration must work with all language codes, including such codes that are not known to MS Office
 * all functionality of libdivvun compiled as a grammar checker must be available via a user friendly and functional Graphical User Interface
-* the code must follow established styles and linters for the programming languages in question
 * the code must pass code review by the Divvun group
 * the grammar checker must function according to specifications

+--

+[1] Screen shots taken of the Swedish grammar checker in MS Word for macOS and Windows.